Pain is silent,

 but you don’t have to be. #LetsTalkAboutPain

 Because of stigma and even shame, people with pain are often afraid to speak up about their experiences.
 But sharing our stories–whether with loved ones, coworkers, clinicians or policymakers– is essential to creating awareness about chronic pain and fighting for change.
 This year, U.S. Pain Foundation is focusing its efforts around the theme, “Let’s Talk About Pain.”
 Check back for more details on how you can join us in speaking up and speaking out.

 Show support by changing your profile pic!

 Show your support for the over 100 million Americans living with medical conditions that cause pain.
 Add the #PainWarriorsUnite twibbon to your social media profile image this September!
 When you change your pic, use the hashtags: #PainWarriorsUnite #PAM2018 #USPain #30DayChallenge #PainAwarenessMonth.

 In 2001, a coalition of groups and organizations established September as the official month for the chronic pain community to receive national recognition.
-Organizations across the country come together during the month of September with the combined goal of bringing awareness and highlighting how pain affects individuals, families, communities, and the nation.
-These awareness goals include educating caregivers, healthcare professionals, and the community about available treatments – ranging from alternative to mainstream – that may complement existing care for a more holistic approach to pain management.
+Organizations across the country come together during the month of September with the combined goal of bringing awareness to chronic pain and highlighting how pain affects individuals, families, communities, and the nation.

 Pain awareness initiatives exist beyond September!